Zamony/Shell/README.md

 # Shell
-Simple shell that demontrates usage of UNIX API interface
+Simple shell that demontrates usage of UNIX API